 6) Nootropic Effects

-Two indirect mechanisms by which ibutamoren can improve brain function:
+Two indirect mechanisms by which ibutamoren may improve brain function include:

-- Ibutamoren also increases REM sleep duration and sleep quality [R].
-And we know that sleep is essential for good cognitive function [R].
+- Boosting REM sleep duration and sleep quality, which is essential for cognitive function [19, 14]

-A study (multicenter double-blind randomized controlled trial) questioned the association of low IGF-1 and Alzheimer’s disease, and whether ibutamoren could be of help.
-However, in this study, ibutamoren was ineffective at slowing the progression of Alzheimer’s in humans [R].
+A study questioned the association of low IGF-1 and Alzheimer’s disease, and whether ibutamoren could help.
+However, in this study, ibutamoren was ineffective at slowing the progression of Alzheimer’s in humans .

-Ibutamoren can increase growth hormone, IGF-1, and IGFBP-3 levels in children with growth hormone deficiency.
-Furthermore, these effects are achieved without changing the concentrations of prolactin, glucose, triiodothyronine (T3), thyroxine (T4), thyrotropin, cortisol or insulin [R].
+Ibutamoren can increase growth hormone, IGF-1, and IGFBP-3 levels in children with growth hormone deficiency without changing the concentrations of prolactin, glucose, triiodothyronine (T3), thyroxine (T4), thyrotropin, cortisol or insulin .

 There are individual reports of ibutamoren being helpful, but scientific studies are lacking.

-The most frequent side effects of ibutamoren are an increase in appetite and transient, mild lower extremity edema and muscle pain [R].
+That said, the most frequent side effects of ibutamoren in the existing literature are increased appetite, mild lower extremity edema, and muscle pain .

-We would not recommend taking ibutamoren if you are Th1 dominant since growth hormone has immune stimulatory properties.
+We would not recommend taking ibutamoren for any reason, but especially if you are Th1 dominant, since growth hormone has immune-stimulatory properties.